cdpxe/AdullamoT/README.md

 In that case, the string "`AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`" is the requested URL that equals the secret message.
 In order to represent data in an URL compatible format, we utilize `urlencode`.

-**2. Spotify-related Errors:** The following messages appear on port 514 from time to time and overwrite our secret messages.
-These messages relate to the *Spotify* service.
+**2. Spotify-related Spurious Log Messages:** The following messages appear on port 514 from time to time and overwrite our secret messages.
+These messages relate to the *Spotify* service and limit the storage doration of the secret data.

 ```
 (Thread2): [ 506731.853883] SPOTIFY (2): spotifyTspTaskEntry(): cmd:4 error:0